Gim6626/vhkt/README.md

 own using same syntax and pass it to VHKT as first command line argument.
-1. Also you can use several different learning results files, just pass desired path to VHKT as second (optional) command line argument and enjoy.
+1. Also you can use several different learning results files, just pass desired path to VHKT as `-l/--learning-results-file` command line argument and enjoy.
 1. VHKT was create with intention to extend it, so if you look at `vhkt/core.py` you will see both `Basic...` and `File...` classes.
 If needed source code could be extended to work with database for